mangelperis/PMS-API/README.md

 * It would be interesting to keep stored somewhere the original data source booking from PMS, maybe in another NoSQL database like Elastic.
 * The timestamp column `created` is not used for its original purpose, which would be the created *datetime* of the row record.
 Instead, the `created` from the data source is being stored in that field.
 * Some logic from the service, like the one for the data storage, could be transferred to the infrastructure layer in an adapter, it wasn't done to not add extra complexity.
+* An output **DTO** should be used to return data results in the **CustomBookingNormalizer**, to standardize the desired output against any client.
 * Some **constants** defined should be retrieved from the cache system, database, or the `.env`, so they would be easier to set on demand.
 For example, the mapper of source `hotel_id` to desired format destination.
+* It would be interesting to add the [Json-Schema](https://github.com/justinrainbow/json-schema) validation for the expected source data to have a 1st layer filter instead of the ones that are checked on the code.

 ***